About Me

 Disney Vacation Club has a few off property resorts including Aulani in Hawai’i, Vero Beach Resort in Florida, and Hilton Head Island Resort in South Carolina, but I haven’t stayed at any of those yet!

-I haven’t stayed at any of the international properties yet, but Disneyland Paris has 7 hotels, Tokyo Disney has 5 hotels (with a 6th opening Summer 2024), Shanghai Disney has 2 hotels, and Hong Kong Disneyland has 2 hotels.
+I haven’t stayed at any of the international properties yet, but Disneyland Paris has 8 hotels, Tokyo Disney has 6 hotels, Shanghai Disney has 2 hotels, and Hong Kong Disneyland has 3 hotels.

 I think every Disney fan has a similar bucket list.